 Adobe recognizes the power of incentives and gamification to motivate brand ambassadors.
 According to the brand, “To get employees to engage with the brand, Adobe makes things fun.
 For example, they frequently hold contests.
 One example was a t-shirt design contest asking employees to design what ‘Adobe life’ means to them.
 This created a high level of social engagement and t-shirts sold out within just a few days.”

 Your employee ambassador efforts can be integrated with other marketing campaigns to harness word-of-mouth amplification.
-For instance, Reebok encourages their employees to talk about specific products in their posts — like sharing videos of their running or cycling workouts when there’s a running or cycling promo going on.
+For instance, Reebok encourages their employees to talk about specific products in their post—like sharing videos of their running or cycling workouts when there’s a running or cycling promo going on.

 Reebok also uses unique hashtags to spread content from its team members.
 The brand encourages its employees to share photos of themselves wearing Reebok products, along with the custom hashtag #FitAssCompany.
 Employees can be authentic about their experience while sharing UGC content the brand can feature on its company profiles.